 The P&F decided to support a bursary worth £50 a year to enable a boy to attend the School.

-The Boatshed opened following a committee of BGS Old Boys, parents, Trustees and teachers raising $10,000.
+The Boatshed opened after a committee of BGS Old Boys, parents, Trustees and teachers raising $10,000.

 Arts Centre (Music) campaign raised $515,000.